codewith-divya088/python-90-days-challenge/README.md

 - Day 40: Introduction to JSON and Python object conversion
 - Day 41: Introduction to OOP (class, object, methods)
 - Day 42: Inheritance in Python (OOP concept)
+- Day 43 - Encapsulation with Getter and Setter in Python

 ## 🎯 Goal
 To build strong programming fundamentals and become job-ready.